 Bobby Bonilla, Ricky Hernandez (1999)

-While their teammates were busy losing the NLCS, these two geniuses were busy player cards in the clubhouse.
+While their teammates were busy losing the NLCS, these two geniuses were busy playing cards in the clubhouse.

 Ten already?
 Okay, here are five more: